Mobile-IoT-Security-Lab/OWApp-Benchmarking-Suite/OWApp/apk/Code/MASTG-TEST0025/README.md

 MASVS-CODE-4 / MSTG-PLATFORM-2 / April 27, 2024

 ## Implementation
-Inspired by the following GitHub guide 25 repository, an application was created with a login feature that checks credentials against an SQL database stored in internal storage.
+Inspired by the following [GitHub guide](https://github.com/payatu/diva-android), an application was created with a login feature that checks credentials against an SQL database stored in internal storage.
 The application does not sanitize user input, making it susceptible to SQL injection attacks.
 For instance, using the input ’ or 1=1 -- - as the username allows an attacker to bypass